 Question: where do I find yogurt

-Answer: IN ancient Greece cheese, yogurt, and milk came from goats and
+Answer: IN ancient Greece cheese, yogurt, and milk came from goats and not cows.

 Question: What kind of training did a rich girl have to go through?